 When a pioneer or a local community decides to give a reception and invite important guests to honour a Bahá’í visitor or notable, or on some other special occasion, it should be well planned, with proper invitations either printed or written by hand and sent out well ahead of time to ensure that those invited have had enough notice; if government and municipal officials, ambassadors or consuls are to be invited, as well as other prominent people and leaders, they must know at least a week or more in advance, otherwise they will have other engagements.
 I have attended more than one reception to which almost no one except the Bahá’ís came because of the fact that the invitations were not properly issued or sent sufficiently ahead of time.
 Another point to remember is that as far as possible the Bahá’í reception should not come at the same time as some other reception or event to which all these officials will automatically be going; if an embassy is giving a party, or there is some municipal or government event taking place, priority will be given to it by all this class of people and they will not turn up at the Bahá’í reception.
 I find a great many mistakes Bahá’ís make are just because they do not do what other people do and they do not inquire as to proper usage.
-In this connection it is well to remember that one should not invite both ambassadors and consuls; generally speaking higher-ranking officials are insulted if lower-ranking ones are also invited and it may be sufficient for them not to come.
+In this connection, it is well to remember that one should not invite both ambassadors and consuls; generally speaking higher-ranking officials are insulted if lower-ranking ones are also invited and it may be sufficient for them not to come.

 For those who may not be familiar with the accepted wording of a formal invitation, here is the general pattern: